Walk with Wheels Week

 The challenge

-Walk with Wheels Week takes place during National Walking Month each May and is open to all Hampshire nurseries, pre-schools, playgroups and childminders.
-This year's event saw 53 early years settings register to take part.
-These settings received resources to promote the event and encourage families to have fun walking, wheeling, scooting and cycling.
-Both settings and children could take part in the Walk with Wheels Week competitions for a chance to win some fantastic prizes.
+Walk with Wheels Week takes place each May during National Walking Month and is open to all Hampshire nurseries, pre-schools, playgroups and childminders.
+The most recent event ran from Monday 19 May to Friday 23 May 2025, with 66 early years settings signing up to take part.
+Settings received resources to promote the event and encourage families to enjoy walking, wheeling, scooting and cycling together.
+There were competitions to enter for both settings and children, fully funded by the UK Government.

 Settings' competition

-Other fun activities and ideas
+Walk with Wheels fun activities and ideas

 Why not use some of these ideas and resources to learn more about active, safe and sustainable travel?